boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 ..............................

 By default, new repositories only have one branch called *master*.
-The *master branch* cannot be deleted and it represents the main story line of the data in the repository.
+The *master branch* cannot be deleted and it represents the main storyline of the data in the repository.
 Nevertheless, other branches can be created to provide a way of testing changes without affecting the master storyline right away.